lpsmlgeo/lpsmlgeo.github.io/_posts/2019-09-22-binary_mask.md

 ---

 This tutorial shows how to generate a binary raster file, broadly used in semantic segmentation problems, with python.
-The background class has pixel value 0 and the interest class value of 1.

 ![](/img/binary_mask.gif)